 It is also possible to interpret this form of statement as offering some confidentiality protection.
-In this interpretation, it states that a_1 is protected against loss of data to a_2 , if that data is carried only in packets p such that $\phi(p)$.
-For instance, a corporation may use outbound filtering to ensure that traffic with a database server cannot be misrouted outside its networks, since much sensitive business information is carried in these packets.
+In this interpretation, $a_1$ is protected against loss of data to $a_2$ if those data are carried only in packets p such that $\phi(p)$ .
+For instance, a corporation may use outbound filtering to ensure that traffic with a database server cannot be misrouted outside its networks since much sensitive business information is carried in these packets.

-It would also be possible to consider more complicated policy statements, involving e.g. three areas.
+It would also be possible to consider more complicated policy statements, involving, e.g., three areas.
 As an example, we might require a packet that came from the External area via the Allied area and eventually reached the Engineering area to have:

-- an external address as its IP source field; - an internal address as its IP destination field; - a source or destination port of 25, indicating that it is an SMTP packet.
+- An external address as its IP source field; - An internal address as its IP destination field; - A source or destination port of 25, indicating that it is an SMTP packet.